mist-devel/mist-binaries/cores/ql/readme.md

 In the OSD settings increase the memory to 640k from the default 128k.
 In most cases using 640k will always work fine.

-Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive MDVs are not compatible).
+Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive & mdump MDVs are not compatible).
+They are mounted read-only.
 The files must be exactly 174930 bytes in size.
 The MDVTOOL in the tools directory can manipulate the MDV files.
 There are some samples in the Games directory.
 NOTE: All software in the Games directory and QL-SD.zip is freeware or public domain.
+A collection is available on archive.org.

-The mdump2qlay program in tools will convert mdump image files to QLAY suitable for the QL core.
+The MDUMP2QLAY program in tools will convert MDUMP (version 1 & 2) image files to QLAY suitable for the QL core.

 Microdrives will self boot if you select an MDV and reset.
 This will look for a file called BOOT on the microdrive and run it.
 You can also start a program on an MDV be typing 'lrun mdv1_boot'.